JacobKnyspel/personal-website/content/publication/lessonshysteria/index.md

 ---
-title: "*Lessons from the legacy of hysteria: A feminist retrospective for modern psychology*"
+title: "Lessons from the legacy of hysteria: A feminist retrospective for modern psychology"
 authors:
-- admin
+- Knyspel, J.
-- Juliet Foster
+- Foster, J.
 author_notes: ""
-date: "2015-09-01T00:00:00Z"
+date: "Upcoming"
 doi: ""

 # Schedule page publish date (NOT publication's date).